vaibhavnathj-amsbio/AMS-Intranet/AMSBIOintranet/README.md

 ﻿## Running Local development Server

 1. Go to the path where project is saved, there should be a file named “manage.py”.
-The path in this case is: <code>G:\Vaibhav\new_intranet\AMS-Intranet\AMSBIOintranet</code>.
+The path in this case is: <code>C:/inetpub/wwwroot/AMS-Intranet/AMSBIOintranet</code>.
 2. Here, open command prompt by typing “cmd” in the address bar.
-3. In the command prompt, enter: <code>C:\ProgramData\Anaconda3\Scripts\activate test_env</code> to activate the python environment.
-4. Once activated enter the command, <code>python manage.py runserver</code> to run the tests.
+3. Enter the command, <code>python manage.py runserver</code>
-5. The local server will start and could be visited at https://127.0.0.1:8000.
+4. The local server will start and could be visited at https://127.0.0.1:8000.
-6. On closing the command prompt the server will stop.
+5. On closing the command prompt the server will stop.

-*Note: Open the available run_DevServer.bat file to start the server*

 ## Testing Procedures

 1. Go to the path where project is saved, there should be a folder named “functional_tests”.
-The path in this case is: <code>G:\Vaibhav\new_intranet\AMS-Intranet\AMSBIOintranet</code>.
+The path in this case is: <code>C:/inetpub/wwwroot/AMS-Intranet/AMSBIOintranet</code>.
 2. Here, open command prompt by typing “cmd” in the address bar.
 3. In the command prompt, enter: <code>C:\ProgramData\Anaconda3\Scripts\activate intranetenv</code> to activate the python environment.
 4. Once activated enter the command, <code>python manage.py test -n functional_tests</code> to run the tests.